pocketpy/pocketpy/README.md

 pkpy is a lightweight(~10000 LOC) Python interpreter for game scripting, built on C++17 with STL.

-It is extremely easy to embed.
-Including a compiler and a bytecode virtual machine.
-All of them are available in a single header file `pocketpy.h`, without external dependencies.
+It aims to be an alternative to lua for game scripting, with elegant syntax, powerful features and competitive performance. pkpy is extremely easy to embed via a single header file `pocketpy.h`, without external dependencies.

 Please see https://pocketpy.dev for details or try [Live Demo](https://pocketpy.dev/static/web/).